Dr Pepper

 Dr Pepper is a carbonated soft drink.
-It was created in the 1880s by pharmacist Charles Alderton in Waco, Texas, and first served around 1885.
-Dr Pepper was first nationally marketed in the United States in 1904.
-It is now also sold in Europe, Asia, North and South America.
-In Australia, New Zealand and South Africa, Dr Pepper is sold as an imported good.
+Dr Pepper was created in the 1880s by the American pharmacist Charles Alderton in Waco, Texas, and was first nationally marketed in the United States in 1904.
+It is manufactured and distributed by various companies depending on country: Keurig Dr Pepper produces it in the United States, The Coca-Cola Company in the United Kingdom, Ireland, Japan, and South Korea, and PepsiCo in a number of other markets.
 Variants include Diet Dr Pepper and, beginning in the 2000s, a line of additional flavors.